Artists in Residence - Aly Telfer

 Jeanette was in residence in the Bainside Studio from 8 to 22 August, during which time she ran two, 2-day workshops for adults, Colour in Felt Making (for relative beginners) and Lines and Layers in Felt Making (for advanced practitioners).
 Work produced during the residency, plus other work produced in her studio in Spain and during her residency at Farfield Mill in 2008, was then displayed in the Loft Gallery from 25 August to 10 October in an exhibition called Travelling Lines.

 Coinciding with her exhibition, Land Marks, in the Dover Gallery, textile artist Lynne Stein was in residence from 13 to 17 March.

-During that time, Lynne ran a two-day adult workshop, Rag-Rugs: A Contemporary Approach and four workshops for local primary and junior schools.
+During that time, Lynne ran a two-day adult workshop, and four workshops for local primary and junior schools.

 Artist-in-Residence, August 2009